stirlingcarter/RedditBot/README.md

 To get started, you'll need:
   1. a text editor (I recommend Visual Studio, but you could theoretically use notepad - just don't use a *rich* text editor such as      Word, which adds metadata to your file) and
   2. an installation of [Python 3.6.x](https://www.python.org/downloads/release/python-363/) (a version starting with 3.6).
 If you're      using Windows you'll probably want to use the 64 bit MSI installer.
+I don't see any reasons why 2.7.x wouldn't work, but I wrote this    example for 3.6.

-Check to see if Python is installed by opening up a command prompt or terminal (type cmd into cortana or your start menu on windows), and typing python followed by the enter key.
+Check to see if Python is installed by opening up a command prompt or terminal (type cmd into cortana, or your search menu on windows), and typing python followed by the enter key.
 If the version isn't displayed, you need to reinstall or restart.
 If neither works, [add Python to your path](http://pythoncentral.io/add-python-to-path-python-is-not-recognized-as-an-internal-or-external-command/).

 This <bb>*spooky*</bb> black window is a powerful tool that lends you better accessibility to your operating system.
 You can practice [here](http://hackertyper.com/).